-"Delaware's economic future depends on early investment in its youngest citizens," said NIEER Director Steve Barnett.
-"Ensuring that every child has access to high-quality preschool can help pave the way for their success in school, on the job, and in Delaware communities," he said.
+Mississippi's economic future depends on early investment in the state's youngest citizens," said NIEER Director Steve Barnett.
+"Ensuring that every child has access to high-quality preschool can help to pave the way for their success in school, on the job, and in Mississippi communities.
+After many years with no state pre-K, Mississippi has made a promising start.
+The state should put in place a systematic plan to increase access to its program and assure adequate funding," he said.

-The State of Preschool report for the 2014-2015 school year, which includes objective state-by-state profiles and rankings, indicates that urgent action is needed from lawmakers at all levels of government to ensure that every child - particularly those from low-income families - have access to high-quality early education.
-For the first year, NIEER also analyzed states' early education workforce and Dual Language Learner policies, which reveals that Delaware does not offer sufficient support for dual language learners.
-The state also does not require that pre-K teachers have salary parity with K-3 educators.
+The State of Preschool Report for the 2014-2015 school year, which includes objective state-by-state profiles and rankings, indicates that urgent action is needed from lawmakers at all levels of government to ensure that every child - particularly those from low-income families - have access to high-quality early education.
+For the first year, NIEER also analyzed states' early education workforce and Dual Language Learner policies, which reveals that Mississippi offers sufficient support for Dual Language Learners, though they do not meet standards for workforce supports through salary parity with K-3 education.

 The report finds that for the nation as a whole, total state spending on pre-K programs increased by 10 percent, or \$553 million, since the previous year, bringing state spending in 2014-2015 to over \$6.2 billion.
-The number of children served by state-funded pre-K served increased by 37,167 in 2014-2105, bringing the total to almost 1.4 million children - the largest number of children ever served by state-funded pre-K. With an average rate of \$4,489, states also made one of the most significant increases in spending per child in recent history.
+The number of children served by state-funded pre-K served increased by 37,167 in 2014-2105, bringing the total to almost 1.4 million children - the largest number of children ever served by statefunded pre-K. With an average rate of \$4,489, states also made one of the most significant increases in spending per child in recent history.